michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 21. But now, without the law the righteousness of Aloha is revealed, and the law and the prophets (themselves) testify of it.

-22. But the righteousness of Aloha is by faithLit. " By the hand of faith." of Jeshu Meshiha, unto all and also upon all who believe in him.
-For there is no distinction:
+22. But the righteousness of Aloha is by faith

 23. for all have sinned, and have failed of the glory of Aloha;